J8-Diablo/SyncVid-for-Minecraft-and-other/README.md

 ## Roadmap

 - **Authentication**: Add login for the control panel.
-- **Unauthenticated** Display Access: Provide a configuration option to enable or disable public (read-only) access to the display page without requiring authentication.
+- **Unauthenticated**: Display Access: Provide a configuration option to enable or disable public (read-only) access to the display page without requiring authentication.
+- **Mp4 to Webm**: Automatic convert when mp4 is uploaded

 ## License